oxrock/TrainingDataExtractor/README.txt

     		"name" : player's name
-		"team" : team index 0 for blue, 1 for orange "position" : current location of the player as a list [x,y,z] "rotation" : current rotation of the player as a list [x,y,z] "velocity" : current velocity of the player as a list [x,y,z] "angular_velocity" : current angular velocity of the player as a list [x,y,z] "boost_level" : player's current boost amount
+		"team" : team index 0 for blue, 1 for orange "position" : current location of the player as a list [x,y,z] "rotation" : current rotation of the player as a list [x,y,z] (x - pitch, y - yaw, z - roll) "velocity" : current velocity of the player as a list [x,y,z] "angular_velocity" : current angular velocity of the player as a list [x,y,z] "boost_level" : player's current boost amount